ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 ## Why?

-Complaints filed against police officers by the public are often the first- and only- warning signs that a cop might be on a course of escalating violence towards the public.
+Complaints filed against police officers by the public are often the first and only warning sign that a cop might be on a course of escalating violence.

-In cases the deaths of George Floyd and Eric Garner the officers who killed them had a documented history of complaints filed against them by the public.
-Unfortunately nothing was done to disrupt their pattern of abuse, and both ended in the deaths of members of the public the officers had sworn to protect.
+In the deaths of George Floyd and Eric Garner their killers had a documented history of complaints filed against them.
+Unfortunately nothing was done to disrupt their pattern of abuse, and both cases ended in those officers killing members of the public they had sworn to protect.

 [[toc]]